 One of the biggest thrills in being confirmed as a liberal Supreme Court justice has to be giving oneself permission to set oneself up as an instant expert in a variety of subjects, as Justice Sotomayor apparently recommends.
 That way, the justice can run roughshod over the legislative branch and impose her politicized will on the common people and their representatives.

-In Roe v.
-Wade, Justice Blackmun, writing the majority opinion that struck down Texas state law limiting abortion, gave himself permission to become an instant professional psychologist and sociologist and OB-GYN rolled into one.
+In Roe, Justice Blackmun, writing the majority opinion that struck down Texas state law limiting abortion, gave himself permission to become an instant professional psychologist and sociologist and OB-GYN rolled into one.
 He wrote in Sec.
 VIIIL

 The detriment that the State would impose upon the pregnant woman by denying this choice altogether is apparent.
 Specific and direct harm medically diagnosable even in early pregnancy may be involved.
 Maternity, or additional offspring, may force upon the woman a distressful life and future.
 Psychological harm may be imminent.
 Mental and physical health may be taxed by child care.
 There is also the distress, for all concerned, associated with the unwanted child, and there is the problem of bringing a child into a family already unable, psychologically and otherwise, to care for it.
 In other cases, as in this one, the additional difficulties and continuing stigma of unwed motherhood may be involved.
 All these are factors the woman and her responsible physician necessarily will consider in consultation.

-The goal in that excerpt is to show that not allowing abortion puts so heavy a burden on the woman that the law is oppressive and therefore unjust.
+The goal in that excerpt was to show that not allowing abortion puts so heavy a burden on the woman that the law is oppressive and therefore unjust.
 But on what basis?

 First, he claims that she might experience specific and direct medical harm even in early pregnancy.
 If her life is imminently in danger of being lost—she could die—then many (but not all) pro-lifers say she should have the right to choose.
 So far that is not unreasonable.
 But the vast majority of abortions are performed out of convenience, not imminent death.